elifesciences/lens-indexer/README.md

 The Lens-Indexer represents a lookup service for Lens articles, built on top of an ElasticSearch index, and provides full-text search on article meta data (title, abstract, authors, keywords, etc.) as well as the content of article fragments.

-> NOTE: this is work in progress and should be considered experimental
+> Note: this is work in progress and should be considered experimental

 ## Demo Service

 A demo instance of the service is running on heroku.com.
 It uses an ElasticSearch instance hosted on qbox.io.
-Here's a sample search result:
+Click the following link to view a sample search result:

 https://elife-lens-indexer.herokuapp.com/search?searchQuery=%7B%22searchStr%22%3A%22mouse%22%2C%22filters%22%3A%7B%7D%7D

-The index is seeded with the eLife corpus found at http://s3.amazonaws.com/elife-cdn/xml_files.txt
+The index is seeded with the eLife corpus found at http://s3.amazonaws.com/elife-cdn/xml_files.txt.

 ## Installation